Mageshwaran18/Interview_Prep/CS_Fundamentals/DBMS.md

 - It's a process in which we organize the data in such a way to reduce data redundancy (duplications) and improve data consistency.
 - It involves dividing a database into two or more tables.

+#### 1NF
+    - The row order shouldn't tell any informations
+    - The table should have the primary key
+    - The columns need to be atomic not multivalued
+#### 2NF
+    - Follow 1NF
+    - No partial Dependencies
+    - All non-key attributes should depend on the entire primary key
+#### 3NF
+    - Follow 2NF
+    - No transitive dependency
+    - All non-key attributes should depend only on the primary key not on any other non-key attributes
+#### 4NF
+    - Follow 3NF
+    - All the multivalued attributes should depend on the entire primary key regardless of other attributes
+#### 5NF
+    - No joint dependency.
+    - A table can't be described as a join result of some other tables together.
+    - A table can't be splitted into smaller tables.

 ### Effects of data redundancy

 - When we have same set of data for the same set of columns, it leads to anomalies (data inconsistency)